joshmadakor1/YouTube-Utilities/Contest/README.md

 ## Step 1.

 Subscribe to the channel.
-I will be doing at least 10 more giveaways this year (non-interview videos).
+I plan to do at least 10 more giveaways this year (non-interview videos) assuming people behave.
 Use the bell if you want to get notified.

 ## Step 2.